mzampetakis/mzampetakis.github.io/tabs/about.md

 ---
 title: About
+description: Hey I am Michalis Zazmptakis, a software engineer with a passion on software and technology.
 ---

 I am a software engineer with a passion on software and technology!
 I am currently working at [Enartia](https://enartia.com) as a beckend SW engineer.
 Solving challenging problems and improving code development lifecycle is what I mostly love to do.